tacitli/Powder-Snow-Finder/README.md

 https://user-images.githubusercontent.com/86301631/208796964-89c7a5c6-d401-4d4b-a1cd-8e9976151e20.mp4

-From the bar chart iteration plot we can see that the temperature and wind speed are quite fluctuant over the snow season, and possibly subject to yearly temporary condition.
-Thus, the data of one year may not be precision enough to do a fine granularity powder snow prediction.
-But in the following chapter, we can still summrize which period and which resorts are ideal for catching powder snow by analyzing the occurence number.
+From the bar chart iteration plots, we can see that the temperature and wind speed are quite fluctuant over the snow season, and possibly subject to yearly temporary conditions.
+Thus, the data from one year may not be precise enough to do a fine granularity powder snow prediction.
+But in the following chapter, we can still summarize which period and which resorts are ideal for catching powder snow by analyzing the occurrence number.

 # Define the weather condition for powder
 Since major resorts all have snowmaking setups, the weather elements we need to consider are temperature and wind speed.